space

 Solution

 As a clinician who has been trained in research, I certainly know about the reality of child abuse, and I know about the danger of false memories and self-justification by clinicians.
 I have also treated clients who remembered “forgotten” traumas.
-I have even seen improvement in physiological symptoms apparently because of previously forgotten events that were recalled and discussed in therapy.
-But I always approach such occurrences as “personal revelations” whose historical truth is irrelevant, because, after all, the point of therapy is to help the client cope with dysfunction in the present.
-I don’t go looking for “repressed traumas,” but if “remembered” events give clinical relief, so be it.
-I’m also careful to be honest about hypnosis and guided imagery, acknowledging their wonderful healing power, yet never trying to attribute any particular “reality” to the results.
+I have even seen improvement in both psychological and physiological symptoms apparently because of previously forgotten events that were recalled and discussed in therapy.
+But I consider such occurrences as “personal revelations” whose historical truth is not clinically important, because, after all, the point of psychotherapy is to help the client cope with dysfunction in the present.
+I don’t go looking for repressed traumas, but if remembered events give clinical relief, then let’s be grateful.
+I’m also careful to be honest about hypnosis and guided imagery, acknowledging their potential healing power, yet not trying to draw conclusions about historical reality from their results.
+In the clinical sense, recovered memories should, in the least, simply be taken as an hypothesis about the past that can help give meaning to current symptoms.
+Then, if any corroborating evidence should become available, historical reality can become credible.

 Three